 Every family is different.
 Whether care for someone with dementia is provided at home, in an assisted living center, an Alzheimer’s special care unit, or in a nursing home depends on family resources and patient needs.
 While placement in a facility is not uncommon in later stages of dementia, every family approaches the caregiving experience in a way that is best for them.

 Many families provide care at home for a person with dementia.
 While this can be an enriching and rewarding experience, it can also be stressful.
 Studies have shown that caring for someone with a brain-impairing disorder can be more stressful than caring for someone with a physical impairment.
 It’s essential that caregivers take the time to care for themselves physically and emotionally.

 Support and help are very important throughout the months or years you are a caregiver.
 You will need respite from time to time—a break from caregiving demands.
 Help from friends, other family members, or community agencies is invaluable so that you can continue to provide good care without becoming exhausted, frustrated, or simply burned out.

 National Center on Caregiving

 (415) 434-3388 | (800) 445-8106

 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
-Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues, provides assistance in the development of public and private programs for caregivers, and assists caregivers nationwide in locating resources in their communities.
-For San Francisco Bay Area residents, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, ALS, head injury, Parkinson’s disease, and other debilitating health conditions that strike adults.
+Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
+For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, ALS, head injury, Parkinson’s, and other debilitating brain disorders that strike adults.